-Portable NZ Super and/or portable veteran's pension paid while residing overseas are tax exempt and won't need to be included on your return.
+Portable NZ Super and/or portable veteran's pension paid while residing overseas are tax exempt and will not need to be included on your return.

-Dividends received from overseas companies that are treated as FIFs (except companies covered by the exclusions listed under foreign rights at Question 38) are not taxable separately.
-Generally, you would use the default FIF income calculation method (the fair dividend rate), which doesn't tax dividends separately.
+Dividends received from overseas companies that are treated as FIFs (except companies covered by the exclusions listed under foreign rights at Question 41) are not taxable separately.
+Generally, you would use the default FIF income calculation method (the fair dividend rate), which does not tax dividends separately.